 Are you an introvert who is unhappy working a job where you interact with many coworkers, customers, and managers?
+Well, your work environment is certainly a reason to quit!

 You might enjoy a job where you work alone or work at home.
 Graphic design, computer programming, and freelance writing all have job options for people who want to work on their own from home or online.